-Get ready for a magical evening of Shakespeare on the Common as the Commonwealth Shakespeare Company stages Macbeth, this year's annual family-friendly "Shakespeare in the Park" production of free Boston theater during July and August.
+Commonwealth Shakespeare Company stages A MidSummer Night's Dream, this year's annual family-friendly "Shakespeare in the Park" production of free Boston theater during July and August.

 Enjoying one of these wonderful Shakespeare on the Common performances under the stars on a balmy summer evening is an iconic seasonal Boston experiences you should not miss.